roman-milk/roman-milk.github.io/pool-payments.md

  -----

  What next?
 What will the morning bring?
 I'll give you a hint - things finally start to clear up for Alex.
 Stay tuned!
 And Vote!
-Report_Story #1